nasa-jpl/tos2ca-data-access-server/README.md

-# Data Access Server
+# TOS2CA Data Access Server

-The ``data-access-server`` library is part of the of the TOS2CA Project.
-For more information, visit the TOS2CA website at [https://nasa-jpl.github.io/tos2ca-documentation/](https://nasa-jpl.github.io/tos2ca-documentation/).

 Simple Python application served with Bottle via an NGINX proxy.
 The application provides and API to pull interpolated data files from S3 and repackage the contents for charting in a web-browser application.
 It relies on the following technologies: